Maniac Nurses Find Ecstasy

 Maniac Nurses Find Ecstasy (also known as Bloodsucking Freaks II) is a 1990 erotic horror film written, directed, and produced by Léon Paul De Bruyn (under the pseudonym "Harry M. Love") and distributed by Troma Entertainment.

 Plot

 A group of lesbian nurses who lure unsuspecting male strangers back to their home to torture them.

 Production

-Maniac Nurses was billed as a sequel to the 1976 exploitation film Bloodsucking Freaks, also distributed by Troma, but has no connection to it whatsoever.
+Filming for Maniac Nurses took place in Hungary and was billed by Troma as the "first Hungarian-shot sexploitation film".
+The company also billed it as a sequel to the 1976 exploitation film Bloodsucking Freaks, also distributed by Troma, but has no connection to it whatsoever.

+Release

+Maniac Nurses was released to home video through Troma Entertainment.
+The exact release date for the film differs; in his book Belgian Cinema René Michelems gives the year of release as 1991, while VideoHound lists it as 1994 and Mubi lists 1990.

+Reception

+In their book Psychotherapists on Film, John Flowers and Paul Frizler state that the film was "so bad that we were tempted to swear off movies forever."
+Joe Bob Briggs recommended the film, calling it one of the strangest that he has ever seen.